 WP4 evaluates effects of river restoration by analysing existing data as well as performing field studies on paired catchments.
-In tasks 4.2 and 4.3 field studies will use examples of restored sites in which either one large scale measure (flagship restoration site) or smaller restoration measures (small restoration site) have been implemented.
+The field studies will use examples of restored sites in which either one large scale measure (flagship restoration site) or smaller restoration measures (small restoration site) have been implemented.
 These restoration sites will be compared to "control sites" that are situated upstream and are still degraded (nested design).
-All case study sites comprise mid-sized mountain rivers or mid-sized lowland rivers throughout Europe.